 Soprano Rochelle Bard has been described as an ‘exquisite’ and ‘poignant’ singing actress.
-Prestigious U.S. and International vocal competitions have recognized Ms. Bard, who was recently awarded 2nd Place in the Gerda Lissner Foundation Competition and First Place and Audience Choice in the Classical Singer Competition.
+Prestigious U.S. and International vocal competitions have recognized Ms. Bard, who was awarded 2nd Place in the Gerda Lissner Foundation Competition and First Place and Audience Choice in the Classical Singer Competition.
 She was also winner in the George London Foundation Competition, the Metropolitan Opera National Council Awards (San Francisco), and the Licia Albanese-Puccini Competition.
 Subsequently, she had her Lincoln Center debut in Alice Tully Hall at the annual Puccini Gala,

 for which Opera News deemed her: